Developer guide

 Liveness check

-Passive liveness: A basic check where the user holds their head within an oval frame while the system captures a two-second video.
+Passive liveness: The user aligns their face within an oval frame while the system captures a short (approx. 2-second) video.

-Active liveness: An advanced biometric check where the user performs specific actions to confirm their presence as a live person.
+Active liveness: The user performs specific actions to confirm their presence as a live person.

 Liveness check step configurations: